Home Depot: 1978–1999

 The Home Depot was co-founded by Bernard Marcus, Arthur Blank, Ron Brill, Pat Farrah, and Ken Langone in 1978.
 The Home Depot's proposition was to build home-improvement superstores, larger than any of their competitors' facilities.
 Investment banker Ken Langone helped Marcus and Blank to secure the necessary capital.

-In 1979, the first two stores, built in spaces leased from J. C. Penney that were originally Treasure Island "hypermarket" (discount department and grocery) stores, opened in metro Atlanta (in Doraville and on Memorial Drive in Decatur, both near I-285) on June 22, 1979.
-On September 22, 1981, The Home Depot went public on the NASDAQ and raised $4.093 million.
+On June 22, 1979, the first two stores, built in spaces leased from J. C. Penney that were originally Treasure Island "hypermarket" (discount department and grocery) stores, opened in metro Atlanta (in Doraville and on Memorial Drive in Decatur, both near I-285).
+On September 22, 1981, The Home Depot went public on the NASDAQ, raising $4.093 million.
 The Home Depot joined the New York Stock Exchange on April 19, 1984.

 The Home Depot began to branch out of Georgia to Florida in 1981 with stores opening in Hollywood and Fort Lauderdale.
 By 1984, The Home Depot was operating 19 stores with sales of over $256 million.
 To enter the Dallas market The Home Depot acquired Bowater Home Center from Bowater Inc. on October 31, 1984, for $40 million.
 The increased expansion of The Home Depot in the mid-1980s created financial difficulties with earnings falling by 42% and debt rising to $200 million.
 The financial difficulties of The Home Depot also caused the stock price to fall.
-To curb The Home Depot difficulties it opened only 10 stores in 1986 with a stock offering 2.99 million shares at $17 per share which helped The Home Depot to restructure its debts.
+To curb The Home Depot difficulties, it opened only 10 stores in 1986 with a stock offering of 2.99 million shares at $17 per share which helped The Home Depot to restructure its debts.

 In 1989, The Home Depot became the largest home improvement store in the United States, surpassing Lowe's.
-In the 1990s The Home Depot searched for ways to redefine its marketplace.
-An installation program for quality home improvement items, such as windows or carpets, was launched in 1991 called the EXPO with success.
-A 480-page book Home Improvement 1-2-3 was published in 1995.
+In the 1990s, The Home Depot searched for ways to redefine its marketplace.
+The EXPO Design Center subsidiary was launched in 1991 to provide high-end products and design services.
+A 480-page book, Home Improvement 1-2-3, was published in 1995.

+It opened its first Utah store in Riverdale on September 25, 1994, inaugurating a 102,000-square-foot retail space along with a 28,000-square-foot garden center and employing approximately 110 staff.

 The Canadian hardware chain Aikenhead's Hardware was acquired by The Home Depot in 1994 for $150 million with a 75% share.
 All of the Aikenhead's Hardware stores were later converted to The Home Depot stores.
 By 1995, sales reached $10 billion while operating 350 stores.
 Former General Electric executive Robert Nardelli became CEO and president of The Home Depot in 2000.